n8n-io/n8n-docs/docs/code/luxon.md

 # Date and time with Luxon

-[Luxon](https://github.com/moment/luxon/) is a JavaScript library that makes it easier to work with date and time.
-For full details of how to use Luxon, refer to [Luxon's documentation](https://moment.github.io/luxon/#/?id=luxon).
+[Luxon](https://github.com/moment/luxon/){:target=_blank .external-link} is a JavaScript library that makes it easier to work with date and time.
+For full details of how to use Luxon, refer to [Luxon's documentation](https://moment.github.io/luxon/#/?id=luxon){:target=_blank .external-link}.

+n8n passes dates between nodes as strings, so you need to parse them.
+Luxon makes this easier.

 ## Variables